godmodegalactus/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ### Closing incentive loop

-With prioritization fees and MEV bribes, leaders will only include the transactions that maximize their profit.
+With prioritization fees and MEV bribes, leaders will only include the transactions that maximize their profit which makes sense.
 During extreme congestion or high network usage, these fees will increase drastically.
 For proper functioning of Dapps, they will need to incentivize some types of transactions more than others.
 These incentives will be distributed to subsidize the cost of sending transactions to the cluster.
 These incentives will eventually end up with the validators and their stakes accounts.
 These costs of creating incentives will then be transmitted to the users, making it lose its competitive advantages.

 We should focus on circulating rewards evenly between the communities of Solana ecosystems and make Solana attractive to all DeFi, Validators, MEV, and other